Logo Voyage

 If you are a Russian citizen, you don't need a visa to enter South Ossetia, and you can enter the country using your internal Russian passport which will not be stamped (it's not even recommended to use your foreign passport at all, border authorities will not understand or get suspicious).
 South Ossetia has the same visa regime for Abkhazia and Transnistria.

-In any case, you have to make sure your visit cannot be traced in your passport if you are going to Georgia later, as Georgia considers this area an occupied territory, hence in eyes of their authorities - it's an illegal entry to their country.
-This can cause a variety of problems on their border - starting from a refusal to entry and deporation (most likely), fines or even up to permanent ban to enter the country or jail time (while it seems that there are no such precedents).
+In any case, you have to make sure your visit cannot be traced in your passport if you are going to Georgia later, as Georgia considers this area an occupied territory, hence in eyes of their authorities, it's an illegal entry to their country.
+This can cause a variety of problems on their border, starting from a refusal to entry and deporation (most likely), fines or even up to permanent ban to enter the country or jail time (while it seems that there are no such precedents).

 Tours

 Various companies run tours to the region.
-They offer a good advantage of sorting out all your paperwork and permits for you.
+They can offer a good advantage of sorting out all your paperwork and permits for you.

 Get around